A Glimpse into History Xi'an, No Shopping

 Famen Temple

-After lunch, we will continue the tour to the Qianling Mausoleum, which takes an hour by car.
-Upon arrival, your guide will lead you to visit the highlights of the Qianling Mausoleum, including the stone statues along the Spirit Way, the Blank Tablet, the Qijie Bei (Tablet of Seven Elements) as well as the 61 stone statues of the foreign diplomats.
-The 61 stone statues on both sides of Spirit Way are all headless.
-Their heads might be broken in a massive earthquake, while some say it comes down to locals’ superstition.
-As the golden age of Tang Empire was gone, the later generations from those foreign states felt so ashamed by the sight, as to fool local peasants into breaking their heads.
-Moreover, some even argue the heads were smuggled overseas, as such things actually happened during late Qing dynasty.
-Keen on mysteries?
-Our guide will show you a real one!
-Besides, you will also pay a visit to the Tomb of the Princess Yong Tai, where you can enjoy various colorful murals of the court ladies during the Tang Dynasty.
+After lunch, we will continue to drive an hour to the Tang-era heritage Qianling Mausoleum, the only tomb for couple emperors in the world, where Wu Zetian, the only female emperor in the Chinese history, rests with her husband Emperor Gaozong.
+The rare joint tomb has not been excavated so far, and the current excavated relics exhibited here such as tri-colored glazed pottery and colored figurines were actually all from the subordinate tombs of the Tang princes and princesses.
+Upon arrival, your guide will lead you to visit the highlights of the Mausoleum, including the Blank Tablet, the Tablet of Seven Elements, as well as the 61 headless stone statues of the foreign diplomats along the Spirit Way.
+Why they don’t have heads is still a mystery.
+One inference from archaeologists is that their heads were broken in a massive earthquake, while folklore has it that as the golden age of Tang Empire was gone, the later generations from those foreign states felt so ashamed by the sight, as to fool local peasants into breaking their heads.
+Moreover, some even argue the heads were smuggled overseas, as such dishonorable deeds did happen during the late Qing Dynasty (1644 - 1911).
+Besides, pay a visit to the Tomb of the Princess Yong Tai (Wu’s granddaughter), where you can enjoy various colorful murals depicting Tang court ladies.
+You will learn Princess Yong Tai’s cause of death from her tombstone with the help of your guide; however, a popular saying may surprise you - she was poisoned by her grandma, and the story on her tombstone was an embellished one!

 Statues at Qianling Mausoleum